Tail lift: Parallel Arm

 Parallel Arm lifts support lower lifting capacities and are commonly installed on pickup trucks and service truck bodies.
 The parallel "arms" attach to both sides of the lifting platform and guide the platform out and away from the liftgate mainframe.
 Parallel Arm designs can either feature two hydraulic cylinders applying force directly to the lifting platform or a single hydraulic cylinder using some version of a cable-pulley system.

+This type is particularly popular among small businesses and service industries due to its cost-effectiveness and simplicity in design.

 Railgate

 Railgate lifts are very similar in design to Column Lifts but (generally) support lower lifting capacities.
 Railgate lifts get their name from the "outrails" which install directly to the vehicle body and serve as the guides for the liftgate platform.
 Platforms on railgates are larger than those of parallel arm lifts and, like column lifts, fix at a 90° angle from the outrails and lift completely vertically.

+Railgate lifts are often preferred for deliveries that require stable, consistent vertical motion, such as fragile or sensitive goods.

 Column

 Column lifts are "beefier" versions of railgates, supporting some of the highest lifting capacities of any type of hydraulic lift.
 Like Railgate lifts, Column Lifts feature "tracks" that install directly onto the vehicle body.
 From the tracks a folding platform extends and lifts completely vertically.

 Column lifts have the advantage of being able to lift to a higher level than the load bed, also known as "above bed travel," and are therefore preferable for vehicles with bed heights lower than standard dock height.

 The disadvantages of column lifts include that the platform is only usually able to operate at a 90° angle from the track, meaning that on uneven surfaces, the lift will not meet the ground properly.

+Their robust design makes them a common choice for logistics companies handling large-scale operations.